-When we have conflict in school, between children, adults and children or between adults, we use the ethos, tools and language of restorative approaches to repair the harm caused, to allow the person who caused the harm to take accountability for it and to allow those who have been harmed to have a say in how their needs are met and how we repair the relationships, learn from the incident and restore harmony within the school community.
+When we have conflict in school, between children, adults and children or between adults, we use the ethos, tools and language of restorative approaches to repair the relationship, and any harm caused.
+This allows the person who caused the harm to take accountability for it and to allow those who have been harmed to have a say in how their needs are met.
+All parties have then had their opinions valued, been involved in repairing the relationship and have taken some learning from the incident and restored harmony within the school community.
 Restorative practices enable those who work with children and families to focus upon building relationships that create and inspire positive change.
 Creating change sometimes requires challenge as well as support.

-When children struggle to regulate their behaviour in class and become disruptive, we use Zones of Regulation language and praise to help them regulate and get back into the 'Green zone.'
+When children struggle to regulate their behaviour in class and become disruptive, we use Zones of Regulation language and praise to help them regulate and manage their behaviour in their zone.
 If children carry on being disruptive, adults use the following stages:

-Stage 1 Verbal warning - reminder using the Zones of Regulation language Child receives a cross in the Class Behaviour Book and has to complete a Stage 2 Think Sheet to reflect on their behaviour and consider how to repair the situation.
-Stage 3 Child receives a second cross in the Behaviour Book.
-Child is sent to another class to write a letter home.
-Child then returns to home classroom.
+Stage 1 Verbal warning - reminder using the Zones of Regulation language Stage 2 Child receives a cross, which is recorded on the class spreadsheet (appendix 3) and engages in a restorative conversation with an adult to reflect on their behaviour and consider how to repair the situation.
+Stage 3 Child receives a second cross, recorded on the class spreadsheet.
+Child is encouraged to use a tool to manage their behaviour in their zone.
+Child will have a consequence e.g. miss some free time.
 Class teacher speaks to parent at the end of the day.
 Stage 4 This stage is rare.
-If the child persists in being disruptive he/she may receive a third cross.
-The child is then internally excluded and sent out of class to a Senior Leader where he/she will spend the rest of the morning or afternoon.
-Senior Leader speaks to parents at the end of the day.
-In case of a serious incident or use of physical violence a child may be moved straight to Stage 4.
-This is extremely rare.
+If the child persists in being disruptive, he/she may receive a third cross.
+The child is then internally excluded and sent out of class to a Senior Leader where he/she will spend some time reflecting on their behaviour and having restorative conversations.
+Senior Leader speaks to parents at the end of the day. ncident or use of physical violence a child may be moved straight to Stage 4.
+This is extremely rare 1.